Thando-Mahlabadile/modern-responsive-ai-productivity-assistant/README.md

 git clone https://github.com/your-username/ai-workplace-productivity-assistant.git
 ```

-Replace `https://synth-assist-desk.lovable.app` with your GitHub username and use the actual repository URL.
+Replace `your-username` with your GitHub username and use the actual repository URL.

 ### 2. Navigate to the Project